 On Sunday, January 12, 2014 on the fourth anniversary of the earthquake, we will invite our sisters and brothers in the Episcopal Church and beyond to make a special offering to help rebuild the center of life and culture in Port-au-Prince that will be the new Cathedral.
 Learn More.

-It has been three years – and counting – since the devastating January 12, 2010 earthquake when lives, schools, churches, and employment were shattered in 35 seconds.
-With 255 schools and 37 hospitals and clinics, the Diocese of Haiti felt keenly the loss of 80% of its infrastructure.
+It has been four years – and counting – since the devastating January 12, 2010 earthquake when lives, schools, churches, and employment were shattered in 35 seconds.
+With 254 schools, 37 hospitals, and 13 clinics, the Diocese of Haiti felt keenly the loss of 80% of its infrastructure.
 In Port-au-Prince, we lost more than a cathedral, we also lost Holy Trinity Primary, Secondary, Music and Trade Schools, the Convent of the Sisters of Saint Margaret (all on the Cathedral Complex), St. Vincent’s School for the Handicapped, our University, College Saint Pierre, income-producing rental properties and more.

 In Léogâne, our acclaimed Nursing School withstood the tremors and continues its rigorous education.
 In the coming years, it will welcome a new neighbor: a recently University-approved four-year program of Occupational and Physical Therapy, whose students will intern at St. Vincent’s, the first (1945) School for the Handicapped and still the only education for the blind in Haiti.
 Architectural plans call for an increased enrollment there of 300 students (165 of them residential).
 St. Vincent’s is home to Haiti’s only handbell choir – all the members are blind.
 Already rebuilt is the prosthetics clinic where some of the older deaf children learn a trade.